-You can also try catching them in winter if it's really cold outside, but there will be less bass feeding, so make sure not to waste too much time without a bite and swap your lure if you have no success.
+You can also try this popular rig in the winter if it's really cold outside, but there will be less bass feeding, so make sure not to waste too much time without a bite and swap your lure if you have no success.

 Jerkbait for Winter Pond Fishing